Integrated Conditional Estimation-Optimization: Contextual Stochastic Optimization and the ICEO Approach

-Returning to the nonlinear case studied herein, the ETO approach learns a model $\hat{f}_{\mathrm{ETO}} : \calX \to \Delta_K$ for estimating the conditional distribution of $\xi$ given $x$.
+Let us contrast the ICEO approach with the PTO and ETO approaches.
+In the PTO approach, a machine learning model $\hat{g}_{\mathrm{PTO}}: \calX \to \Xi$ is built, using the training data, to predict the parameter $\xi$ based on the feature vector $x$.
+Then, given any new $x \in \calX$, the decision maker implements a decision from the optimal solution set $\arg\min_{w \in S}c(w, \hat{g}_{\mathrm{PTO}}(x))$.
+Note that, as pointed out in Section \ref{sec: intro}, because of the nonlinearity of the objective function, a point estimate for a prediction of $\xi$ given $x$ does not provide enough information about the conditional distribution to produce a reasonable solution of \eqref{eq: sto-opt}.
+Different from PTO, the ETO approach learns a model $\hat{f}_{\mathrm{ETO}} : \calX \to \Delta_K$ for estimating the conditional distribution of $\xi$ given $x$.
 Then, given any new $x \in \calX$, the decision maker implements a decision from the optimal solution set $W(\hat{f}_{\mathrm{ETO}}(x))$.
 Thus, the ETO approach is more aligned with the ICEO approach.
 The main distinction is that the traditional ETO approach learns the model $\hat{f}_{\mathrm{ETO}}$ in a way that is completely oblivious to the downstream optimization task.
 For instance, given a hypothesis class $\calH$, the ETO approach might select the hypothesis by minimizing the empirical cross-entropy loss, defined for any $f \in \calH$ and any observed $(x, \xi = \tilde{z}_k)$ by $\ell_{\mathrm{ce}}(f(x), \xi = \tilde{z}_k) := -\log(f_k(x))$.
-Alternatively, one may consider a purely non-parametric method for estimating the conditional distribution such as the $k$-nearest neighbors or CART algorithms for example.
-In these cases, and several others, \cite{bertsimas2020predictive} demonstrate asymptotic consistency properties of the ETO approach. \cite{kallus2020stochastic} consider using a (non-parametric) random forests estimator of the conditional distribution in a way that is trained with respect to the cost of the downstream optimization task, akin to the ICEO approach.
-On the other hand, the ICEO approach directly models the underlying conditional distribution using a hypothesis class $\calH$.
-Thus, while \cite{kallus2020stochastic} only provide asymptotic consistency results, we are able to prove both asymptotic consistency and generalization bounds for a wide variety of hypothesis classes.